razlan31/Kindraapp/replit.md

 Preferred communication style: Simple, everyday language.
 Development approach: Make precise, targeted fixes only.
 Do not modify working features when fixing unrelated issues.
 Avoid scope creep - stick strictly to the requested changes.
 NEVER make unauthorized changes without explicit user permission.
 Only work on exactly what the user requests.
 UI/UX preferences: Keep navigation clean and simple.
 Subscription/billing features should be integrated into Settings page rather than having dedicated navigation tabs.
+NEVER modify the bottom navigation bar - it should always maintain: Home, Activities, Calendar, Insights, with Settings accessible through other means.